Wojberni/beego-car-rental/README.md

 ## Installation

 After cloning the repository to run the project you must have golang installed on your computer.
 Recommended version is 18+.
-Link for Go install: https://go.dev/doc/install
+Link for [Go install](https://go.dev/doc/install).

 (Optional) Now create workspace, so the VSCode can reference the needed dependencies.
 I found this very useful, when working with VSCode.
 This will generate a go.work file, where all module names will be stored.
 When creating a new module just remember to add `go work use $DIRECTORY` to add directory to workspace.
 Now go into parent directory and run commands given below.